-Topical treatments such as paw paw cream and aloe vera gel are excellent natural cures and home remedies for psoriasis that work well.
-Skin experts say you must also manage your stress levels if you really want to beat this disease.
+Topical treatments such as paw paw cream and aloe vera gel are excellent natural remedies for psoriasis and eczema that work well.
+Skin experts say you must also manage your stress levels if you really want to beat these disorders.

 Lets take look at these psoriasis treatments in more detail...

-Starting with pawpaw cream and aloe vera gel.
-Most people have no idea that pawpaw (papaya) and aloe vera are near the top of the list of nature’s most powerful and miraculous “cure all” plants.
-Experts agree that the health promoting effects of these two plants are nothing short of astounding!
+Lest's start with pawpaw cream and aloe vera gel.
+Most people have no idea that pawpaw (papaya) and aloe vera are two of nature's most powerful and miraculous “cure all” plants.
+Experts agree that the health promoting effects of these plants are nothing short of astounding!

-When used as a topical treatment for skin disorders, including psoriasis, they also work an absolute treat.
-Not only do they help to get rid of the dryness and redness of the skin, they alleviate the itchiness considerably.
+When used as a topical treatment for skin disorders, including psoriasis and eczema, they work an absolute treat.
+Not only do they help to get rid of the dryness and redness of the skin, they also help to alleviate the awful itchiness considerably.

-For pawpaw creams, there are lots on the market (and plenty that claim to contain high amounts of pawpaw), but sadly, most of them are chemically filled rubbish.
-Pawpaw cream must be natural - no additives allowed!
+For pawpaw creams, there are lots on the market (and plenty that claim to contain high amounts of pawpaw), but sadly, most are simply chemically filled rubbish.
+Pawpaw cream must be completely natural - no additives allowed!
 If you’re looking for a reputable brand then you can find one here.

 For aloe vera gels it’s exactly the same – no chemicals or artificial additives at all.
-This means most of your run-of-the-mill skin care companies are out (their products are lethal chemical cocktails anyway) and instead you will have to purchase from legitimate companies who actually produce real natural products.
+This means most of your run-of-the-mill skin care companies are out (their products are lethal chemical cocktails anyway), and instead, you'll need to purchase from legitimate companies who actually produce real natural products.
 You can find some here if you're interested.
 Your local health food store should also be able to help you out with this.

-Apple Cider Vinegar: ACV is a powerful disinfectant and is highly soothing to all types of skin inflammation.
-Even the Psoriasis Foundation agrees that apple cider vinegar helps to relieve the incredible itching.
+Apple Cider Vinegar (ACV): ACV is a powerful disinfectant and is highly soothing to all types of skin inflammation.
+Even the Psoriasis Foundation agrees that apple cider vinegar is a good treatment for psoriasis and eczema, particularly for helping to relieve the redness and itching.
 Mix up a batch comprised of 1 cup of ACV to 1 gallon of water.
-Use this to make a cold compress by soaking a rag or cloth in first and then apply to the skin.
-If you have psoriasis on your fingernails or toenails you can also soak them in full strength apple cider vinegar for an effective treatment.
+Use this to make a cold compress by first soaking a rag or cloth in and then apply to the skin.
+If you have psoriasis on your fingernails or toenails you can also soak these in full strength apple cider vinegar for an effective treatment.

-Epsom Salt and Baking Soda: Taking a bath with some Epsom salt and baking soda will bring quick relief to your psoriasis.
-They wont just relieve the itching, they will also help to bring the swelling down and help heal any skin lesions.
+Epsom Salt and Baking Soda: Taking a bath with some Epsom salt and baking soda will help bring quick relief to your psoriasis and eczema.
+They wont just help relieve the horrible itching either, they'll also help to bring the swelling down and heal any skin lesions.

-Olive Oil: An old folk home remedy for psoriasis involves mixing two teaspoons of olive oil in a large glass of milk, then adding this to a nice lukewarm bath.
-Or if you have psoriasis on your scalp, simply massage some warm olive oil onto the affected areas.
-This makes it much easier to remove the scale.
+Olive Oil: An old folk home remedy for psoriasis and eczema involves mixing two teaspoons of olive oil in a large glass of milk, then adding this to a nice lukewarm bath.
+Or if you have psoriasis on your scalp, simply massage some warm olive oil onto the affected areas, which in turn, softens the skin and makes it much easier to remove the scale.

 Capsaicin Cream: Capsaicin is the active ingredient in red chilli peppers.
-It works very well as a topical solution for psoriasis, as this study shows...
+It works very well as a topical solution for psoriasis and eczema, as this study shows...

 Researchers at the General Infirmary in Leeds, England, conducted a double-blind study on ten patients with severe psoriasis for eight weeks.
 Researchers applied 0.025 percent capsaicin cream to some of the patients' lesions four times daily.
 After six weeks, seven out of ten patients who received the capsaicin showed marked improvement, and even those who did not show any obvious improvement said that the treatment had relieved their itching.
 (Capsaicin may be too irritating for those with eczema).